robabrazado/adventofcode2024/README.md

 This won't be a full report.
 I've logged answers for Day 7 as far as the puzzle is concerned, but two things remain before I finalize.
 One, I know that my solution is (a) terrible, and (b) badly managed, because I can't switch between solving between part 1 and part 2. ~~Two, I'm on the verge of just totally refactoring everything in the project, so (at time of check-in), the Day 7 Solver runs independently of the main entry point and isn't accessible from there (you have to run `Day07Solver.main` directly).
 So...I would like to rewrite the main entry point code, and~~ I also assume I'll be rewriting Day 7 altogether, because the solution is not great.

+## The Day 7 Refactor
-[Later on Day 7] **The Day 7 Refactor** I finally sat down and refactored *everything* so that the main entry point now takes advantage of dynamic class loading.
+[Later on Day 7] I finally sat down and refactored *everything* so that the main entry point now takes advantage of dynamic class loading.
 This will (hopefully, anyway) result in me much less often just checking in a totally broken build.
 The other big change for this refactor is that the solvers now take a `Stream<String>` input.
 More specific to Day 7, I also rewrote Day 7 a bit, but only enough to fit into the refactored framework and to separate parts 1 and 2.
 That said, I *did* move all the code into a new object.
 I still haven't rewritten the algorithm, though, so part 2 still runs like shit.

 ## Day 8: Resonant Collinearity